achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

           iiI)fasttext

-        b.own embedding  (use when have huge data)
+        b.creating own embedding  (use when have huge data)

           i)word2vec library